Medal of Courage

 The medal is minted by the Israel Government Coins and Medals Corporation, is made of 25 gram silver/935 and the clasp is chrome plated metal.

-As of 2024, 220 awards have been made, the latest were in 2005 after a period of 23 years in which the medal was not awarded.
-In 2007 it was announced that the medal would be awarded to six soldiers who fought during the Second Lebanon War.
+As of 2024, 220 awards have been made, the latest in 2005 after a 23 year period in which the medal was not awarded.
+In 2007, it was announced that the medal would be awarded to six soldiers who fought during the Second Lebanon War.
 Two recipients have been awarded the medal twice.

 See all